What is state authorization?

 View Professional Licensure Program Information

-The Dental Hygiene programs at Great Falls College MSU train, educate, and prepare students to sit and pass the National Dental Hygiene Board Examination.
-Upon successful completion of the national examination, students must also obtain a license for the state in which they wish to practice in by successfully completing a regional practical examination (WREB).
-Dental hygienist must practice in accordance with the requirements of the individual state’s practice acts and abide by the requirements to maintain licensure.
-To find more information regarding licensure, please visit the American Dental Hygienist Association website.
+The Dental Hygiene Program at Great Falls College MSU trains, educates, and prepares students to sit and pass the National Dental Hygiene Board Examination (NDHBE).
+Upon successful completion of the national examination, students must also obtain a license for the state in which they wish to practice by successfully completing a regional practical examination (current practical examinations are CRDTS or CDCA-WREB-CITA, see below for list of states that accept each exam).
+Dental hygienists must practice in accordance with the requirements of the individual state’s practice acts and abide by the requirements to maintain licensure.
+To find more information regarding licensure, please visit the state board of dentistry website in the state in which you wish to practice.
+You may also find general information about obtaining your dental hygiene license on the American Dental Hygiene website, adha.org

 Students wishing to continue with a Dental Hygiene Bachelor of Science degree completion are encouraged to look for a participating program within the National Council for State Authorization Reciprocity Agreements (NC-SARA) state.
 For more information, please visit the NC-SARA website